3Scan/3scan-skeleton/README.txt

 (reference - http://docs.cython.org/src/reference/compilation.html)

-This repository contains programs needed to obtain a 3D skeleton using python 3 and quantify the skeleotnized array to statistics with the help of function present in metrics.segmentStats
+This repository contains programs needed to obtain a 3D skeleton using python 3 and quantify the skeletonized array to statistics with the help of function present in metrics.segmentStats

 To use import functions of this repo follow runscripts.getMetrics program